 As part of the Strategic Partnership with Northgate, the Council is reviewing every service area in the Council.
-This is part of transformation programme which has now been embedded in the Council for some time and is being enhanced through the skills of the private sector partner.
+This is part of a transformation programme which has now been embedded in the Council for some time and is being enhanced through the skills of the private sector partner.

 The transformation programme aims to identify efficiency savings and in particular cashable/budget savings without adversely affecting service delivery.
-This has seen significant changes made in "back office" services with other services areas being reviewed over the next 2 years.
+This has seen significant changes made in "back office" services with other services areas being reviewed over a 3-year cycle.